|

 Foundations

 1. Repairs and upkeep of all memorials is the responsibility of the lot owner.
-'The

-confines.
+its confines.

 2. Information relative to type and size of memorial allowed on any given lot may be